clipperhouse/gen/slice/index.md

 ### Average

 Sums over all elements of the slice and divides by len.
+Returns an error on an empty slice.
 Comparable to LINQ’s Average.

 Signature: